Andy Raun: Big plans for a big year in Hastings

 These are just a few of the many public and private investments currently being made to prepare Hastings for its next 150 years.

 Now, anyone who reads the Tribune regularly knows not all the local news these days is about peace and harmony.
-For instance, the city’s plans to remove the 16th Street viaduct likely are headed to a referendum vote of the people after Citizens With a Voice gathered more than 3,600 signatures to force a special election.
+For instance, the city’s plans to remove the 16th Street viaduct (not really a “progress” type of project) likely are headed to a referendum vote of the people after Citizens With a Voice gathered more than 3,600 signatures to force a special election.
 Also, a proposed horse racetrack and casino to be built along U.S. Highway 281 north of 42nd Street has run into community opposition.
 And the City Council has slowed down the process of deciding whether to move city hall to North Denver Station after a recent agenda item raised constituent concerns.

 Still, it’s easy to see Hastings is hot and heavy into project mode in this sesquicentennial year — and that’s all the more impressive amid the disruptions caused since March 2020 by the novel coronavirus disease, COVID-19 pandemic.